JuliaAI/MLJ.jl/docs/src/learning_networks.md

 below, is an advanced MLJ feature, assuming familiarity with the basics outlined in [Getting Started](index.md).
-The syntax for building a learning network is essentially an extension of the basic syntax in which data objects are replaced by nodes ("dynamic data").
+The syntax for building a learning network is essentially an extension of the basic syntax but with data objects replaced with nodes ("dynamic data").

 In MLJ, a *learning network* is a graph whose nodes apply an